astrotars/stream-android-custom-timeline/README.md

 If you'd like to follow along, you'll need an account with [Stream](https://getstream.io/accounts/signup/).
 Please make sure you can [build a simple Android app](https://developer.android.com/training/basics/firstapp) before embarking on this tutorial.
 If you haven't done so, make sure you have [Android Studio](https://developer.android.com/studio/install) installed.

-Once you have an account with Stream, you need to set up a development app:
+Once you have an account with Stream, you need to set up a development app.
+This is done from your dashboard:

 ![](images/create-app.png)

-You'll need to add the credentials from the Stream app to the source code for it to work.
-See both the mobile and backend readmes.
+You'll need to add the credentials from the Stream app to the `backend` `.env` file and start the server for mobile application to work.
+See the `backend` `README.md` for more information.

 Let's get to building!

-## User Posts a Status Update
+## User Posts a Message

 We'll start with a user posting a message.